Top 15 Most Offbeat Attractions in the Great Smoky Mountains

 Well off the beaten path in Great Smoky Mountains National Park lies the Walker Sisters Place, a 19th-century homestead that includes a cabin, springhouse and corncrib.
 Built in 1859, the cabin was home to Union Army veteran John Walker, his wife Margaret and their 11 children.
 Six of the Walker sisters remained in the cabin all of their lives after obtaining a lifetime lease on the homestead when Great Smoky Mountains National Park was established in 1934.
 They continued to live the pioneer life and sold mountain souvenirs to tourists (the last sister passed away in 1964 whereupon the National Park Service took control of the 123-acre farm).
 The surviving structures that make up the Walker Sisters Place have been placed on the National Register of Historic Places.
 The Walker Sisters Place is accessible via the Cove Mountain Trail from the Sugarlands Visitor Center or the Little Briar Gap Trail from the Metcalf Bottoms picnic area.

 Planning a Gatlinburg vacation getaway to the Great Smoky Mountains?
-Westgate offers three resorts in the area that satisfy every budget: Westgate Smoky Mountain Resort & Spa, River Terrace Resort & Convention Center, and Wild Bear Inn.
+Westgate offers three resorts in the area that satisfy every budget: Westgate Smoky Mountain Resort & Water Park, River Terrace Resort & Convention Center, and Wild Bear Inn.